Mount Gretna Borough

 Mr. Care gave the following report.

-Michael Bell made a motion to purchase a new truck, a Borough commitment of $10,541.44.
-Virginia Minnich seconded the motion.
+Michael Bell made a motion to proceed with installation of underground piping instead of a storm water swale.
+William Kleinfleter seconded the motion.
 All were in favor.

 CODE ENFORCEMENT: No Report